mwheatley3/do-all-the-surveys/README.md

 ## Overview

-This app uses Highcharts in order to provide a visual component to the volunteering data that is being collected by Give Pulse.
-As of 4/11/2016 the application has 2 graphs.
-The first graph shows the type of organizations that have volunteers and the number of hours that each organization’s members have volunteered.
-The second graph displays the discrepancy between the types of skills that are needed at volunteering events and the skills that the volunteers posses.
+This app is designed for an admin to be able to enter a question with any number of possible responses.
+Then when a guest visits the site they will be presented with a random survey question to answer.
+When they answer the question they will receive another random question.
+This will continue until the guest is bored of answering questions or until all questions have been answered.
+There is also a protected admin interface where an admin can spawn more admins and view the responses to his or her posted survey questions.
+The site is responsive and can be viewed on a mobile device.

 ### Notes

-1. In order for this application to run you must have a mysql database running with the givepulse_test DB populated
+1. In order for this application to run you must have a mysql database server running and have entered the credentials and DB information in config/config.json

-2. The app is currently being hosted here: https://give-pulse.herokuapp.com/#/
+2. The app is currently being hosted here: https://e-honda-takes-a-survey.herokuapp.com/#/

+3. The DB is seeded with 1 admin. username: 123 password: 123

-3. This app was built using Angular, HighCharts, Node, Express, and MySQL
+4. This app was built using Angular, Node, Express, MySQL, and Sequelize.